 Topography, cubatures, architecture, heritage or archeology, etc. the fields of application of photogrammetry are numerous and each professional drone will have its specialty to best meet the requirements of your activity.

 The incorporation of RTK (Real Time Kinematic) GPS systems on certain drones allows them to obtain an accuracy of the order of a centimeter, thus making these machines perfectly suited for photogrammetric use.

-What are the steps to take as a professional, to have the right to pilot a drone?
+Professional steps to have the right to pilot a drone

 1st step: Obtain the drone remote pilot theory exam and take the practical remote pilot training

-Indeed, since the year 2018, a new exam has been created specifically for drone remote pilots for a more precise and more adapted training, both on a practical and theoretical level. studioSPORT, as an approved training center , offers preparation sessions for the theoretical exam as well as practical training adapted to your initial level.
+Indeed, since the year 2018, a new exam has been created specifically for drone remote pilots for a more precise and more adapted training, both on a practical and theoretical level.
+Many approved training center offers preparation sessions for the theoretical exam as well as practical training adapted to your initial level.

 2nd step: The purchase of a drone approved by the DGAC strong